UnityRPG/2-Core-Combat/README.md

 ### Review And Adjustments ###

-In This Video…
 + Asset review and feedback for Mikey
 + Art review - an interesting mistake
 + Altering our level
 + Setup & Standards text file
 + CHALLENGE

 (Unique Video Reference: 13_2_RPG)

 ### Commenting Your Level ###

-In This Video…
 + Learnings and tips from blocking out level
 + Adding comments and references in your level
 + CHALLENGE.

 (Unique Video Reference: 14_2_RPG)

 ### Standardising Scene Setup ###

-In This Video…
 + Aside: why you need .psd.meta files
 + Scene folder structure and naming
 + Creating a best practices discussion